-Various therapy modalities are available to address different mental health and substance use disorders (SUD).
+Various talk therapy modalities are available to address different mental health and substance use disorders (SUD).
 Both cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are frequently used in a wide range of treatment settings.
 The names and abbreviations may sound similar, but they are different.

 What Is Cognitive Behavioral Therapy?